sylvaticus/BetaML.jl/paper.md

 Currently only feed-forward networks for regression or classification tasks are fully provided, but more complex layers (convolutional, pooling, recursive,...) can be eventually defined and implemented directly by the user.
 The instantiation of the layers required by the network can be done indeed either using one of the layer provided (`DenseLayer`, `DenseNoBiasLayer` or `VectorFunctionLayer`, the latter one being a parameterless layer whose activation function, like `softMax`, is applied to the ensemble of the neurons rather than individually on each of them) or by creating a user-defined layer by subclassing the `Layer` type and implementing the functions `forward`, `backward`, `getParams`, `getGradient`, `setParams` and `size`.

-While in the provided layers the computation of the derivatives for `backward` and `getParams` is coded manually^[For the derivatives of the activation function the user can provide one of the derivative functions defined in `Utils`, implement it by himself, or just leave the library use automatic differentiation (using Zygote) to compute it.], for complex user-defined layers the two functions can benefit of automatic differentiation packages like `Zigote`[TODO Citeme], eventually wrapped in the function `autoJacobian` defined in `Utils`.
+While in the provided layers the computation of the derivatives for `backward` and `getParams` is coded manually^[For the derivatives of the activation function the user can (a) provide one of the derivative functions defined in `Utils`, (b) implement it by himself, or (c) just leave the library use automatic differentiation (using Zygote) to compute it.], for complex user-defined layers the two functions can benefit of automatic differentiation packages like `Zigote`[TODO Citeme], eventually wrapped in the function `autoJacobian` defined in `Utils`.

 Once the layers are defined, the neural network is modelled by setting the layers in an array, giving the network a cost function (default to ) and a name.
 The `show` function can be employ to print the structure of the network.